shanep/shanep.github.io/parts/project-submit-boiler.md

 Assuming all went well you are now complete!
 You have created a patch file from a squash merge, emailed it and tested the resulting patch.
 You are well on your way to becoming an advanced git user!

+## Submitting

+You do not need to submit anything to canvas for this assignment.
+Your email is your submission, your grade will be updated after the due date (and late window) have passed.